-Computational Complexity.
-Barton et al. (1987) determine the generation problem (part I, problem 4-a) for 2LP grammars belongs to NP, when the grammars are given as a set of individual generalizations.
+Barton et al. (1987) determine the generation problem (part I, problem 4-a) for 2LP grammars is only solvable in non-deterministic polynomial time (NP), when the grammars are given as a set of individual generalizations.
 In other words, there is no deterministic algorithm that is guaranteed to compute the surface form from any underlying form for any 2LP grammar in fewer than f(n) steps where f is a polynomial function and n is the length of the underlying form.
-This is due to the fact that taking the path product of arbitrarily many FSMs belongs to NP (Hopcroft et al., 2001).
+This is due to the fact that taking the path product of arbitrarily many finite-state machines (FSMs) belongs to NP (Hopcroft et al. 2001).